Reincarnation: Judaism

-Jewish mystical texts (the Kabbalah), from their classic Medieval canon onward, teach a belief in Gilgul Neshamot (Hebrew for metempsychosis; literally 'soul cycle'; plural gilgulim).
-The Zohar and the Sefer HaBahir specifically discuss reincarnation.
-It is a common belief in contemporary Hasidic Judaism, which regards the Kabbalah as sacred and authoritative, though understood in light of a more innate psychological mysticism.
+The doctrine of reincarnation has had a complex evolution within Judaism.
+Initially alien to Jewish tradition, it began to emerge in the 8th century, possibly influenced by Muslim mystics, gaining acceptance among Karaites and Jewish dissenters.
+It was first mentioned in Jewish literature by Saadia Gaon, who criticized it.
+However, it remained a minority belief, facing little resistance until the spread of Kabbalah in the 12th century.
+The "Book of Clarity" (Sefer ha-Bahir) of this period introduced concepts such as the transmigration of souls, strengthening the foundation of Kabbalah with mystical symbolism.
 Kabbalah also teaches that "The soul of Moses is reincarnated in every generation."
-Other, Non-Hasidic, Orthodox Jewish groups while not placing a heavy emphasis on reincarnation, do acknowledge it as a valid teaching.
-Its popularization entered modern secular Yiddish literature and folk motif.
+This teaching found more significant ground in Kabbalistic circles in Provence and Spain.

+Despite not being widely accepted in Orthodox Judaism, the doctrine of reincarnation attracted some modern Jews involved in mysticism.
+Hasidic Judaism and followers of Kabbalah remained firm in their belief in the transmigration of souls.
+Other branches of Judaism, such as Reform and Conservative, do not teach it.

-The 16th century mystical renaissance in communal Safed replaced scholastic Rationalism as mainstream traditional Jewish theology, both in scholarly circles and in the popular imagination.
+The 16th century mystical renaissance in communal Safed marked an important development in Kabbalistic thought, with a significant impact on mystical circles and Jewish spirituality.
+It was also the time when Kabbalah was most widely disseminated.
 References to gilgul in former Kabbalah became systematized as part of the metaphysical purpose of creation.
 Isaac Luria (the Ari) brought the issue to the centre of his new mystical articulation, for the first time, and advocated identification of the reincarnations of historic Jewish figures that were compiled by Haim Vital in his Shaar HaGilgulim.
 Gilgul is contrasted with the other processes in Kabbalah of Ibbur ('pregnancy'), the attachment of a second soul to an individual for (or by) good means, and Dybuk ('possession'), the attachment of a spirit, demon, etc. to an individual for (or by) "bad" means.

 In Lurianic Kabbalah, reincarnation is not retributive or fatalistic, but an expression of Divine compassion, the microcosm of the doctrine of cosmic rectification of creation.
 Gilgul is a heavenly agreement with the individual soul, conditional upon circumstances.
 Luria's radical system focused on rectification of the Divine soul, played out through Creation.
 The true essence of anything is the divine spark within that gives it existence.
-Even a stone or leaf possesses such a soul that "came into this world to receive a rectification."
+Even a stone or leaf possesses such a soul that "came into this world to receive a rectification".
 A human soul may occasionally be exiled into lower inanimate, vegetative or animal creations.
 The most basic component of the soul, the nefesh, must leave at the cessation of blood production.
 There are four other soul components and different nations of the world possess different forms of souls with different purposes.
 Each Jewish soul is reincarnated in order to fulfill each of the 613 Mosaic commandments that elevate a particular spark of holiness associated with each commandment.
 Once all the Sparks are redeemed to their spiritual source, the Messianic Era begins.
 Non-Jewish observance of the 7 Laws of Noah assists the Jewish people, though Biblical adversaries of Israel reincarnate to oppose.